Goalball at the 2028 Summer Paralympics

 Goalball at the 2028 Summer Paralympics will be held at the Peacock Theater, Los Angeles, United States.

+By July 2026, the event dates were finalised for Sunday 13 to and including Monday 21 August 2028, before the Games opening ceremony, allowing Para powerlifting to take place in the second week in the same venue.

 Qualifying

-The team sports would only have eight participating teams for both men and women.
+The team sports would have eight participating teams for both men and women, the same as the 2024 Paris Paralympics, which was a reduction oḟ the usual ten teams each.